greymatter-io/terraform-greymatter-ecs/docs/code.md

 ### TLS

 TLS is set for ingress into the edge load balancer in `greymatter/modules/edge/load_balancer.tf`.
-For service to service tls, docker volumes are mounted directly into each ecs task container definition from the `gm/certs` directory.
+For service to service TLS, docker volumes are mounted directly into each ecs task container definition from the `gm/certs` directory.
 To see how this is done check the `entryPoint` for any of the gm ecs task container defs.